Bruce P.Robinson, MD

 So many of us struggle from natural hair thinning and hair loss.
 In fact, according to the International Society of Hair Restoration Surgery, approximately 56 million adults in the United States are affected by hair loss.
 Different conditions can lead to different symptoms of hair loss, ranging from male pattern baldness, which is characterized by hair loss at the temples followed by thinning along the crown, to thinning or loss that can occur in patches throughout the scalp.
 Hair loss or hair thinning can occur in both men and women and can be a source of self-consciousness or embarrassment and, up until recently, few non-surgical treatments offered total hair restoration.

 Recently, Platelet-Rich Plasma (PRP) has become a popular regenerative treatment in the world of dermatology.
-PRP treatment for hair restoration, improves hair thickness and reduces hair shedding.
+PRP treatment for hair restoration, is not a permanent solution for hair regrowth, but it can help to slow down the progression of hair loss and promote new growth in areas where there was previously none.
+It can offer significant improvements in hair thickness, density and reduces hair shedding.
 The treatment takes platelet-rich plasma from the patient’s own blood and once isolated, the PRP solution is injected into the area affected by hair loss or hair thinning.
 The PRP triggers the natural hair growth process and strengthens the hair follicles to promote regrowth and prevent hair loss.
 The procedure is simple and requires minimal downtime or discomfort, making it an excellent option for patients who are wary of surgical options, such as hair transplants.

 Board-certified dermatologist Dr. Bruce Robinson is an expert in PRP treatment and was one of the first dermatologists to incorporate PRP into his private NYC practice.
 PRP has been a boost to patients with hair loss, delivering improved hair growth and hair thickness with his PRP hair restoration patients.
 Experienced dermatologist, Dr. Bruce Robinson, has been treating patients in his Upper East Side, New York City office for more than 30 years and is an expert in a range of cosmetic and dermatological procedures.
 If you’re frustrated by thinning hair or hair loss, Dr. Robinson is here to help.